 <!-- Youtube Video -->

-Watch the general awareness video above and look at the resource pack, which is suitable for all types of groups such as community and voluntary groups, health and social care professionals, business, schools and colleges.
+Watch the general awareness video above which is suitable for all types of groups such as community and voluntary groups, health and social care professionals, business, schools and colleges.

 You could inspire other groups by telling them about your activities.
 Getting involved can mean sharing your stories, the work your group is doing and helping to promote Understand Together at a local level.
 We’ll help support you by supplying promotional material and highlighting your work.
 We can also help to link you with other individuals and groups working to make life better for people with dementia and their loved ones.